lohedges/vmmc/README.md

 blind to the implementation of the model, as well as the model to be blind to the details of the VMMC algorithm.

+Details of the callback prototypes are given below:

 ### Particle energy
 Calculate the total pair interaction energy felt by a particle.
 ```cpp